 Punctuality is not just about arriving at the office on time.
 This should not be an issue for you – ever.
 Make a habit of being on time or even better, a bit before the shift starts.
 Being late makes you seem irresponsible.

-When you make a habit to be punctual, you’re creating many habits in the meantime.
+When you make a habit of being punctual, you’re creating many habits in the meantime.
 You’re waking up at the same time every morning, having your breakfast on schedule, catching the same train to work, and meeting the same people who get to work at the same time as you.

 But, your job does not stop here.
 Punctuality is not just about arriving on time.
 It’s also about being punctual with your tasks, your emails, your reports, and your updates.